SAP/ui5-typescript/README.md

 `yarn add @sapui5/types --dev`

+> **NOTE:** the type definitions define ES6-style module names for the entities.
+They require the usage of modern JavaScript syntax with ES modules and classes, which requires an additional transformation step that can be run together with the anyway required TypeScript transpilation.
+>
+> Before the type definitions were generated in ES module style, they did declare all APIs with their global names, which are discouraged to be used and will no longer be available in UI5 2.x.
+The dts-generator still has the capability to generate this legacy "globals" version of the type definitions, for compatibility reasons.
+These legacy definitions are released as "ts-types" instead of "types", but will no longer be produced for UI5 2.x.

+Find all information about using UI5 with TypeScript at https://sap.github.io/ui5-typescript!

 ## Usage

-To see the basic suggested project setup for TypeScript development with the new `types` packages, please check out the [TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld).
+To see the suggested project setup for TypeScript development with the `types` packages, please check out the [TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld).
 It not only can serve as copy template, but also includes a [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) for creating this setup from scratch.

 The [TypeScript branch of the "UI5 CAP Event App"](https://github.com/SAP-samples/ui5-cap-event-app/tree/typescript) sample demonstrates a slightly more complex application, using the same setup.
 It comes with an [explanation](https://github.com/SAP-samples/ui5-cap-event-app/blob/typescript/docs/typescript.md) of what UI5 TypeScript code usually looks like and what to consider.

-Overall, the best resource for using UI5 with TypeScript is https://sap.github.io/ui5-typescript.
+As mentioned, the best resource for using UI5 with TypeScript is https://sap.github.io/ui5-typescript.

 See the [demos](./demos) directory for consumption examples of the legacy signatures.

-## Status

-This project is in an experimental **_Beta State_**.
-Significant changes are likely to occur, including potential **breaking changes**.
-More details and why you should not be afraid of this can be found [here](https://sap.github.io/ui5-typescript/beta-statement.html).

 ## Support